brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-20-definition-of-ria-the-rich-internet-application.md

----
-layout: post
-title: Definition of RIA, the Rich Internet Application
+# Definition of RIA, the Rich Internet Application
----

 Rich Internet Application is defined as;